 Immerse yourself in a marine biology adventure.
 Live the life of a marine science researcher and contribute to ongoing reef restoration efforts.
 Take advantage of the unique opportunity to live at a research center.
 Earn scuba certifications and complete shore dives each day to observe species you’ve only seen in books.
-Join new friends on a summer adventure to a unique Caribbean island.Enroll Now Live Chat Schedule a Call
+Join new friends on a summer adventure to a unique Caribbean island.Enroll Now Live Chat Schedule a Call Call Now

 “This program is perfect for anyone full of wanderlust with a strong passion for the ocean and marine science.
 Being able to expand my knowledge on coral was an eye-opening experience that only further reinforced my love for the ocean and the beauties of the natural world.
 The ability to dive with such magnificent creatures including octopus, squid and sea turtles is amazing.
 For aspiring marine biologists this course is great to better understand working in the field.”
 Jules, high school alumna